bryce080/WHSTechNotes/journal.md

 1. I'm okay.
 2. The most stressful thing for me lately is the amount of work I have in my classes and more so that my gf brokeup with me and shes already moved on.
 3. Some things I do to take care of myself is to rest, talk to my friends, and play games with my friends.
-4. One goal i have for the rest of the year is to have all 90s for my class avgs.
+4. One goal I have for the rest of the year is to have all 90s for my class avgs.
 5. Someone I talk to when I'm feeling overwhelmed is my bestfriend, Leo.
 I trust them because I've known them for years and they've gone through similar experiences as I have.
 # April 7, 2025
  Tools like ChatGPT, Khanmingo, or other learning apps could help me with understanding certain concepts.
 The first example could be understanding how to get the tension of a rubberband in a physics problem.
 It would be able to give the steps on how to do it while giving a detailed explanation and finally giving me the answer.